aubreymoore/code-for-CRB-damage-ai/README.md

 Ten island-wide CRB damage surveys were performed on Guam between October 2020 and September 2023.
 Inteactive maps and data are publicly available in a [GitHub repository](https://aubreymoore.github.io/Guam-CRB-web-maps/).
 Roadside surveys were also performed to help delineate new CRB populations on Rota Island and Majuro Atoll.

+Furhter details and background can be found in [this unfunded preproposal](https://aubreymoore.github.io/serdp-crb-damage/preproposal.pdf).

 ## Work plan